The Top 4 Priorities To Make Your Office More Sustainable

 Time to take some action.
 Here is where to start:

-- Serve no more (or less) meat (especially beef!) at canteens or encourage employees to bring vegetarian lunches.
+- Serve no more (or less) meat (especially beef!) at canteens or encourage employees to bring plant-based lunches.
 Going meat-free for just one or two days a week would already be a really good start.

 - Consume no more (or less) dairy.
 Fun fact: many kinds of cheese and yoghurts actually have a comparable or larger carbon footprint than chicken or pork.